Shepardeon/lvEditor/.github/README.md

 - Keyboard/Mouse support
 - Gamepad support
 - Bindable input manager
+- Event manager

 #### Editor features
 Work in progress...

 ## Contributing
 Please feel free to contact me on Discord (**ShépardéonDev#5271**) to learn how you can contribute.
-In the mean time, you can take a look at the [Contributing Guide](https://github.com/Shepardeon/lvEditor/blob/master/.github/CONTRIBUTING.md)
+In the mean time, you can take a look at the [Contributing Guide](https://github.com/Shepardeon/lvEditor/blob/dev/.github/CONTRIBUTING.md)

 Also feel free to take a look at the current [Roadmap](https://github.com/Shepardeon/lvEditor/issues/1) for version 0.2.0.